Early Childhood

 Learn More...

-Join Charter Oak State College Early Childhood Education and ARC Staff to learn more about our undergraduate degrees and certificate programs.
+Join Charter Oak State College Admissions Staff to learn more about our undergraduate degrees and certificate programs.
 We'll talk about the benefits of our completely online courses, and walk you step by step through our simple admissions process.
 After registering, you will receive a confirmation email with a Zoom link where the event will be hosted.
 The link will become active 15 minutes before the event.

 The Early Childhood Education major at the Associate degree level prepares teachers to work with young children in a variety of early childhood settings.
 Students in this program gain skills to work with children birth-age 8 in child day care centers, family child care homes, and in preschool and kindergarten early childhood classrooms.